moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 The ERC-20 interface lets you quickly obtain token information, including the token's total supply, name, symbol, and decimal places.
 You can retrieve this information by following these steps:

 1. Expand the **IERC20** contract under **Deployed Contracts**
-2. Click **decimals** to get the decimal places of your ContainerChain's native protocol token
+2. Click **decimals** to get the decimal places of your appchain's native protocol token
 3. Click **name** to get the name of the token
 4. Click **symbol** to get the symbol of the token
-5. Click **totalSupply** to obtain the total supply of native tokens on your ContainerChain
+5. Click **totalSupply** to obtain the total supply of native tokens on your appchain

 ![Total Supply](/images/builders/interact/ethereum-api/precompiles/erc20/erc-6.webp)